 LACK OF TIME: This can be an excuse not to try anything.
 The truth is that we make time for what we want to make time for.
 I took a few minutes here and there over the course of a weekend to gather the information I needed about video chatting.
 If we want to make a difference in our students' lives and provide them opportunities to grow and experience new things, we make it happen.

 Are you interested in using video chats in class?
 Leave us a comment to say how you'd like to use it!
-Or if you've used Skype or Google Hangout in class, please tell us how it went!
+Or if you've used Zoom or Google Hangout in class, please tell us how it went!